gorilla-devs/GDLauncher-Carbon/apps/website/src/content/blog/gdlauncher-carbon-out-now.md

 # Branding

-Our goal is to keep the branding as consistent as possible, so we've decided to keep the name GDLauncher.
+Our goal is to keep the branding as consistent as possible, so we've decided to keep the name "GDLauncher".
 However, we've added the "Carbon" suffix to differentiate it from the old version.
-We've also slightly updated the logo and the website to reflect the new version.
+We've also slightly updated the logo and the redesigned website to reflect the new version.

-You can still refer to the app as GDLauncher, but if you want to be more specific, you can call it GDLauncher Carbon and the old version GDLauncher Legacy.
+You can still refer to the app as "GDLauncher", but if you want to be more specific, you can call it GDLauncher Carbon and the old version GDLauncher Legacy.

 # Development

 We originally announced the development of GDLauncher Carbon in September 2022 and it's been a little more than a year of hard work to get to this point.

 Deciding the new tech stack was my first blocker.
 In the end, GDLauncher Carbon still uses Electron to power the UI, but with a small twist.
 The UI is now built with SolidJS, a modern and efficient UI library that I've grown to love.
-All the heavy lifting is done by a separate binary written in Rust, which we call the Core Module.
+All the heavy lifting is done by a separate binary written in Rust, which we call "the Core Module".
 This has allowed us to make the app more reliable and efficient, and it's also made it easier to maintain and add new features.

 If you're interested in more detailed articles on technical challenges we faced and how we overcame them, let us know.